An authentic and fragrant autumn dessert that will warm and sweeten your soul!

 It’s all about what kind of food you put on the table and portion control.
 The recipe I want to share with you below is perfect as a side dish for Thanksgiving.
 The main ingredient is butternut squash, a true king of fall vegetables.
-This dish is full of vibrant colors and rich flavors that will fill you right up without needless calories coming from sugar or fat.
+This dish is full of vibrant colors and rich flavors that fill you right up without needless calories from sugar or fat.

 Nutrients in this recipe